project-oak/oak/README.md

 Additionally, data are associated with policies when they enter the system, and policies are enforced and propagated even as data move from enclave to enclave.

+## Terminology

+- **Trusted Execution Environment (TEE)**: A secure CPU compartment containing code and data; it enforces isolation from the host and other TEE instances running on the same system.
+It guarantees _confidentiality_ and _integrity_ of both data and code running within it, and it is capable of creating hardware-backed _remote attestations_ to prove to other parties a measurement of the TEE itself.
+- **TEE Manufacturer**: The entity in charge of manufacturing the CPU or SoC supporting the TEE.
+- **Platform Provider**: The entity in charge of maintaining and running the combined hardware and software stack surrounding the TEE, for instance in a cloud context.
+- **Trusted Computing Base (TCB)**: The set of hardware, firmware, software components critical to the security of the system; bugs or vulnerabilities inside the TCB may jeopardise the security properties of the entire system.
+- **Business Logic Developer**: The entity or person providing the code for the service running on top of the Project Oak; in the most common case this may be a third party developer.

+## Threat Model

+- **untrusted**:
+  * hardware (memory, disk, motherboard, network card, external devices)
+  * Operating System (kernel, drivers, libraries, applications)
+  * platform provider (hardware, software, employees)
+  * third-party developers
+- **trusted-but-verifiable**:
+  * Project Oak codebase (and its transitive dependencies)
+- **trusted**:
+  * TEE manufacturer
+- **partly or conditionally trusted**:
+  * end users

+Side channels are out of scope for Project Oak software implementation.
+While we acknowledge that most existing TEE have compromises and may be vulnerable to various kinds of attacks, we leave their resolution to the respective TEE manufacturers.

 ## Oak VM

 The _Oak VM_ is the core software component of Project Oak; it is responsible